25th Walter Marget Educational Workshop

-The Walter Marget Workshop (WMW) is a 1.5-day learning event for trainees held every year in the days leading upto the ESPID Annual Meeting.
+The Walter Marget Workshop (WMW) is over 2 half-days for trainees held every year in the days leading upto the ESPID Annual Meeting.
 The workshop is dedicated to the memory of Professor Walter Marget, who was a founding member of ESPID (1983).
 Professor Marget was a renowned paediatric infectious diseases clinician at the University Hospitals of Freiburg, Tubingen and Munich and was an influential mentor for many young paediatricians.

 Why should I attend the WMW?

 This clinically-oriented educational workshop focuses on the diagnosis and management of infectious diseases in children.
 There are four talks by well-known experts, as well as small-group interactive case discussions with close interactions between trainees and faculty.